 Keep it clean, and incorporate some of the other techniques to keeping it organized at all times.
 It’s just like making your bed, but with a little bit more sawdust.

-If you have any questions about workbench organization, please post a question and I’ll be happy to answer them.
+If you have any questions about workbench organization, Contact Me and I’ll be happy to answer them.
 Happy building.

 - More than 20 Years Woodworking Experience